modersohn/delphi-tree-sitter/README.md

 ## VCL demo project

+Instead of demoing a typical use-case, the VCL demo is intended to allow exploring the API and functionality that tree-sitter supplies.
 ![image](https://github.com/modersohn/delphi-tree-sitter/assets/44807458/3e40aeca-8c4e-4951-8474-bae53563ad3c)

 Currently only supports a few languages and a treeview of named nodes with field name and ID where applicable.
 Selects the corresponding code part in the memo when a node gets selected.